 Our Radiologic Technology program is offered in conjunction with Conemaugh Memorial Medical Center, helping graduates be ready for employment the day they leave Pennsylvania Highlands.
 Be ready to make important emergency situation decisions not too long from now.

 Upon successful completion of all program requirements, you have the option of completing the American Registry of Radiologic Technologists (ARRT) exam.
-There is also opportunity for professional growth and advancement in specialty areas such as ultrasound, nuclear medicine, radiation therapy, computerized automated tomography (CT), special procedures, and magnetic resonance imaging (MRI).
+There is also an opportunity for professional growth and advancement in specialty areas such as ultrasound, nuclear medicine, radiation therapy, computerized automated tomography (CT), special procedures, and magnetic resonance imaging (MRI).

 - Possess the didactic knowledge and clinical skills needed to achieve a diagnostic radiograph.